 Questionnaires were used to assess the socio-demographic characteristics of the parents and pupils, and presence or absence of overcrowding at home and school.
-The researcher and trained research assistants then examined the pupils for presence or absence of fever, cervical lymphadenopathy, and enlarged/hypaeraemic tonsils.
+The researcher and trained research assistants then examined the pupils for presence or absence of fever, cervical lymphadenopathy, and enlarged/hyperaemic tonsils.
 This was then followed by collection of throat swabs, storage and transportation of the samples to the University of Port Harcourt Microbiology laboratory using the Amies transport swabs, (lot pymeoo, batch d03g41) (Copan Transystem, Brescia, Italy).
-The samples were plated on 5% sheep blood agar and standard microbiology techniques, including the catalase test, were used to identify BHS.^{2,12,13} The BHS organisms were further classified as Lancefield Group A, B, C, D, F and G using the Immulex TM streptococcus group kit, R (EF 73265, Lot group TL3, expiration date 2017-08-01), produced by Statens Serum Institute Diagnostica, Hillerod, Denmark.
-Antibiotic susceptibility testing was carried out using the disc diffusion method using antibiotics-impregnated discs from Oxoid laboratories, Hampshire, United Kingdom.
+The samples were plated on 5% sheep blood agar and standard microbiology techniques, including the catalase test, were used to identify BHS.
+2,12,13 The BHS organisms were further classified as Lancefield Group A, B, C, D, F and G using the Immulex TM streptococcus group kit, R (EF 73265, Lot group TL3, expiration date 2017-08-01), produced by Statens Serum Institute Diagnostica, Hillerod, Denmark.
+Antibiotic susceptibility testing was carried out using the disc diffusion method using antibiotics-impregnated discs (for azithromycin, penicillin, ampicillin, amoxicillin, ceftazidine, cefuroxime, tetracycline and cotrimoxazole) from Oxoid laboratories, Hampshire, United Kingdom.
+The doses of antibiotics used were penicillin G 10IU (lot/chB 1494308, expiration 2017/05), 25mcg of amoxicillin (Lot/chB 1330498, expiration 2016/04), 10mcg of ampicillin lot/chB 1448534, expiration 2017/01), 30mcg of cefuroxime (Lot/chB 1421765, expiration 2016/11), 30mcg of ceftazidime (lot/chB 1597596, expiration 2017/12), 15mcg of azithromycin (lot/chB 1560284,expiration